Astronomy Essentials

 What causes an eclipse season?

 There are many cycles in the heavens.
-An eclipse season is just one of these many celestial cycles.
+In fact, an eclipse season is just one of these many celestial cycles.

 Consider a scenario where the moon orbited Earth on the same plane as the Earth orbits the sun.
 Then we’d have a solar eclipse at every new moon, and a lunar eclipse at every full moon.